Back to Resource Hub

 What happens if you fail the ADI Part 3 test?

-Don’t worry; failing the Part 3 test is not the end of the road for those that want to become driving instructors.
+Failing the ADI Part 3 test is not the end of the road for those that want to become driving instructors.
 You are allowed three attempts at the test.
 You will also have gained valuable experience and feedback from the senior examiner each time you take the test.

 Take your driving instructor training up a gear by joining an award-winning franchise like Bill Plant Driving School.
-Explore our range of flexible, affordable training programs with guaranteed franchise invitations upon successful completion.
+Explore our driving instructor training courses to start your journey towards a rewarding new career.

 FAQs about the ADI Test Part 3